Chris-June/ChatCourse/README.md

 ### `api`

-This is the backend API that handles the chat logic, likely by interacting with the OpenAI API.
-It is a Node.js service, likely a serverless function, as suggested by the `handler.ts` file.
+This is the backend API that handles the chat logic, interacting with the OpenAI API.
+It is a Node.js service, l a serverless function, as identified by the `handler.ts` file.

 ## Contributing